abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 rely on people’s generosity and kindness when we receive these offerings.
-Inner qualities that arise from reflecting in this way are contentment and gratitude, which are said to be a source of the highest blessings—*maṅgala.* These blessings are not only beneficial for us, but beneficial for others as well.
+Inner qualities that arise from reflecting in this way are contentment and gratitude, which are said to be a source of the highest blessings—*maṅgala*.
+These blessings are not only beneficial for us, but beneficial for others as well.
 People become inspired and confident when they see we are using the requisites in a wholesome way.

-While reading Paul Breiter’s book, *One Monk, Many Masters,* I was reminded of Ajahn Chah saying, “I have never seen any rich people in the world.
+While reading Paul Breiter’s book, *One Monk, Many Masters*, I was reminded of Ajahn Chah saying, “I have never seen any rich people in the world.
 I see a lot of people, a lot of visitors, but I’ve never seen any rich people in the world.
 All I’ve seen is people who don’t have